Abjad/abjad/abjad/docs/source/reference_manual/voices/index.rst

    'Voice'

-But you can change the context of a voice if you want:
+But you can change the context of a voice if you want.

+Change the context of a voice when you have defined a new LilyPond context based on a LilyPond voice:

 ::